-The property changed hands and in December of 1952 was acquired by Lawrence C. Hill.
+The property changed hands and in December of 1952 was acquired by Lawrence Clarke Hill, a salesman, as trustee on his own behalf and for the benefit of his wife, Emilie (Parrock) Hill.
 In February of 1953, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments.
 He abandoned the permit and, in April of 1953, filed for (and subsequently received) permission to convert the property into six units.
 It appears that he actually converted the property into seven units.
 The remodeling was designed by architect Leon L. Furr.

 In December of 1979, Steven A. DiSarro, trustee of the 396 Beacon Trust, purchased 396 Beacon from Lawrence C. Hill.
 In February of 1981, he converted the property into seven condominium units, the 396 Beacon Street Condominium.